mongoDB

 x: /foobar/i;

-document can contain entire documents embedded as values in parent document
+document can contain entire documents embedded as values in parent document1

 2